Anisotropic diffusion modeling of cosmic-ray lepton propagation: Energy Losses of Relativistic Electrons and Positrons

-The magnetic field affects the transport equation exclusively through the synchrotron loss term via the local magnetic energy density $U_B = B^2/(8\pi)$.
+The magnetic field affects the transport equation through the synchrotron loss term via the local magnetic energy density $U_B = B^2/(8\pi)$.
 Throughout this work we employ the same large-scale Galactic magnetic-field model as used in our computation of the diffusion tensor, including the disk, toroidal-halo, and X-shaped poloidal components.

-The interstellar radiation field consists of the CMB and the infrared (IR), optical, and ultraviolet (UV) components.
-All non-CMB components are modeled using a spatially varying energy density
+The ISRF is modeled as a sum of the cosmic microwave background (CMB) and IR, optical, and UV components.
+For the non-CMB components, we adopt an exponential spatial distribution,

+where $R=\sqrt{x^2+y^2}$ is the Galactocentric radius and $R_0 = 8.2\,{\rm kpc}$ is the solar Galactocentric distance.
+The CMB component is assumed to be spatially uniform.

-whereas the CMB is treated as spatially uniform.
-For inverse Compton (IC) losses we adopt a performance-optimized Moderski-type approximation \cite{Moderski2005ApJ627} in which each ISRF component is characterized by an effective mean photon energy.
+Inverse Compton (IC) losses are computed using the computationally efficient approximation of the Klein-Nishina cross section proposed in Ref.~\cite{Moderski2005ApJ627}.
+In this approach, each radiation component is characterized by an effective photon energy,